What is Skin Pigmentation

 For pigmentation conditions that are the result of UV exposure, prevention is often more effective and encouraged.
 Hence, the use of sunblock regularly to block the effects of UV radiation on your skin is an effective preventative measure.
 There are various types of sunblock that can be used – these include physical sunblocks that contain zinc and titanium dioxide which reflects the UV rays away, as well as chemical sunblocks that absorb UV energy and prevent them from damaging the skin.

-For other pigmentation conditions, your dermatologist may advise you to go for treatments that might include cryotherapy, electrocautery or lasers to get rid of the pigmentation.
-Age spots, freckles, Hori’s Naevus and solar lentigens (Sun spots) can be removed with laser treatments such as Fractional CO2 Lasers, Intense Pulsed Light Lasers (IPL) and Pigment Laser Treatments.
+For other pigmentation conditions, your dermatologist may advise you to go for treatments that might include cryotherapy, electrocautery or laser treatments to get rid of the pigmentation.
+Age spots, freckles, Hori’s Naevus and solar lentigens (Sun spots) can be removed with laser treatments for pigmentation such as Fractional CO2 Lasers, Intense Pulsed Light Lasers (IPL) and Pigment Laser Treatments.
 They can also be treated with chemical peels as they cause the skin to peel/exfoliate, encouraging skin regrowth around the area.
 The regenerated skin would be lighter.
-Pigmentation in melasma should not be treated by pigment lasers as this may cause the pigmentation to become even darker.
+Pigmentation in melasma should not be treated by laser treatment as this may cause the pigmentation to become even darker.
 For this skin condition, chemical peels and IPL treatments are recommended.
-For sebaceous hyperplasia, the recommended treatments are electrocautery or lasers to get rid of the pigmented lesions, though there is a risk of scarring from these treatments.
+For sebaceous hyperplasia, the recommended treatments are electrocautery or laser treatments to get rid of the pigmented lesions, though there is a risk of scarring from these treatments.

 Benefits of Laser Treatment for Pigmentation and Skin Rejuvenation